-To Whom I May Concern® is pleased to offer its Facilitator Training program in Fall 2017.
-Please note that the last day to register for this training program is October 27, 2017.
+To Whom I May Concern® is pleased to offer its Facilitator Training program in November 2019.

-Who Should Become a To Whom I May Concern® Facilitator?
+You Should Become a To Whom I May Concern® Facilitator If You…

 - Already facilitate a support group but want to take it beyond activities to the next level of honest conversation, sharing, and peer support.

-- Are looking for a unique educational program to promote understanding and awareness of dementia in their communities.
+- Are looking for a unique education program to promote understanding and awareness of dementia in their communities.

 - Want to build bridges of empathy, understanding, and support between community members with and without dementia.